mvolkmann/blog/src/alpine.md

 ### x-data

-The `x-data` attribute declares an HTML element to be an Alpine component and declares its associated state that Alpine watched for changes.
+The `x-data` attribute declares an HTML element to be an Alpine component and optional declares associated state that Alpine watches for changes.
 The data is scoped to this element and its descendant elements.
-Another way to declare state is with the `Alpine.store` function.
 For example:

 ```html